effektif/user-docs/docs/include_action-types/document-template.rst

 To map and display form fields correctly in Workflow Accelerator, it is mandatory to specify a title to each content control.
 The title is set as a property of the control.

-.. hint:: Rich text fields support no line breaks.
-But you can use line breaks for plain text fields with the property 'Allow carriage returns (multiple paragraphs)'.
+.. hint:: Rich text fields don't support line breaks.
+If you need fields that support line breaks, use plain text fields and activate the check-box 'Allow carriage returns (multiple paragraphs)'.

 .. figure:: /_static/images/action-types/document-template/upload-template.png